Thank you for choosing VeeaHub, the intelligent wireless hub that makes edge computing a reality.

 Connecting via Ethernet

-If you have a wireless mesh with more than one VeeaHub, you can use the Ethernet ports on the VeeaHubs to connect devices.
-Connect an Ethernet cable to an available Ethernet port on a VeeaHub and then to your wired device.
+To connect wired devices to your VeeaHub, connect an Ethernet cable to an available Ethernet port on the VeeaHub and then to your wired device.

 What you can connect to an Ethernet port: